sebastian-zieba/PACMAN/docs/source/stage20.rst

 	    Finished s20

-After Stage 20 we are set up to either:
+After Stage 20 we can either:

 - Continue with Stage 21 if the user wants to fit spectroscopic light curves.

-- Continue with Stage 30 to fit the white light curve.
+- Continue with Stage 30 to fit the broadband ("white") light curve.